alc5440/pfsense-wg-restart/README.md

 1. Click the green Add New Patch button near the top
 1. Enter whatever you want in Description
 1. Either paste the github URL for wg_restart.patch in the URL box or copy the contents of the file into the Patch Contents box
-1. Set Path Strip Count to 2
+1. Leave Path Strip Count to 2
 1. Leave Base Directory as /
-1. Uncheck Ignore Whitespace
+1. Leave Ignore Whitespace checked
 1. Check Auto Apply if desired
 1. Click Save
 1. Click Apply to the right of the patch description